devpunjabi/twitter_hate_speech/README.md

 This is a project on twitter sentiment analysis, specifically "hateful" and "offensive" emotions.
 We have mainly classified data into two classes: "none" and "offense" (as a joke to "none" taken!!)

-It has been made for submission in our semester course in ANLP (Advanced Natural Language Processing), although we didn't do anything too advanced eh!
+This is an academic project for course - Advanced Natural Language Processing

 ## Getting Started